Birding walk at Shannondale Springs

 The trip is free and anyone with an interest is welcome to come along, regardless of their birding skills.
 Children will be welcome.
-Pre-registration is strongly encouraged but not required.
-To register, go to the Society's website at www.potomacaudubon.org.
+No pre-registration is required.

 The 1,361-acre Shannondale Springs property is managed by the West Virginia Division of Natural Resources; it includes a mixture of forest, brush land and open fields covering rolling hills.
-The trip will involve walking about three miles over moderately even ground.
+The trip will involve walking about two miles over mostly level ground, although some hilly, uneven terrain will be encountered.

-Participants should wear sturdy footwear, dress appropriately for prevailing weather conditions, and bring along water and bug spray.
+Participants should wear sturdy footwear, dress appropriately for prevailing weather conditions, and bring along water and insect repellent.
 Binoculars will be available for anyone who needs them.

 The trip may be cancelled in the event of bad weather.